 When you find a float, call the Visitor and Convention Bureau (VCB), 800-452-2151 or 541-996-1274, and register your float.
 We will send a Certificate of Authenticity and information about the artists who crafted your float.

 Bring everyone to the beach to experience the fun of float hunting.
 Start a new family tradition!

 Special Glass Drops

 Occasionally the Lincoln City VCB places (we don’t actually drop the glass pieces, we just call it that) extra pieces of glass art on the beaches for beachcombers to find.
 Special drops can include any combination of glass floats, sand dollars, crabs or starfish.
 Check out the special drop dates for the 2014 season.

 Regular Glass float drawings

 Special drawings are held monthly at the Visitor Center for glass floats.
 Bring a bag of beach trash to the Visitor Center, 540 NE Hwy 101, and fill out an entry form.
-Handicapped persons with a handicap sticker number are also eligible to enter and win a monthly float drawing.
+People with disabilities who prefer not to beachcomb are also eligible to enter and win a monthly float drawing.

 Displays and exhibits

 Glass floats are on display in many retail shops in Lincoln City.
 However there is a stunning exhibit of historic glass fishing floats at the North Lincoln County Historical Museum and at 4907 SW Hwy 101.

 In days gone by, visitors searching Oregon’s beaches often found treasures from the east: blown glass floats in intriguing shades of green and blue.
 Used by Japanese fishing crews to float their nets, these spheres were as small as two inches (5 cm) or as large as two feet (.6 m).
 They were hoarded, polished and adored, the ultimate find for a dedicated beachcomber.